Skip to content

 Recommendation number one.
 In children who present acutely well, “we suggest implementing systematic screening for timely recognition.”

-Take note of the word suggest.
-This means there is some, but not definitive, evidence.
-We all recognise systematic screening for sepsis is a huge problem for paediatricians.
-Most children with a fever have a self-limiting viral infection, and many of these children will have fever, tachycardia and tachypnoea.
-But most do not have sepsis.
-However, if we use the UK-based NICE high-risk ‘Red Flag’ criteria, these children are all flagged as potentially having sepsis.
-They over-trigger, shown by a 2020 paper by Ruud Nijman which showed that 41% of all febrile children in PED present with warning signs of sepsis.
 If you look at this paper in some detail, 50% of children aged 1-2 years triggered the NICE red high-risk category for tachycardia alone.
-This mirrors data from a local audit from the Great North Children’s Hospital Emergency Department, conducted between April and June of 2017.
+This mirrors data from a local Great North Children’s Hospital Emergency Department audit, conducted between April and June of 2017.
 Of 868 patients, 5% had serious bacterial infections, but 50% triggered NICE high-risk criteria.
-Sam Romaine from Alderhey Children’s Hospital, and part of Enitan Carrol’s group, looked at 12,241 patients and again, 55% triggered NICE high risk criteria.
+Sam Romaine from Alderhey Children’s Hospital, and part of Enitan Carrol’s group, looked at 12,241 patients and again, 55% triggered NICE high-risk criteria.
 For a full critical review of Ruud’s paper, take a look at our Searching for Sepsis post.

-The NICE high risk criteria have a very high sensitivity but limited specificity, which means although they ‘over-trigger’, if a child doesn’t have any red flags then they are potentially ‘good to go’, helping inform safe discharge.
+The NICE high-risk criteria have a very high sensitivity but limited specificity, which means although they ‘over-trigger’, if a child doesn’t have any red flags, then they are potentially ‘good to go’, helping inform safe discharge.

 Is there a better score?

-For a long time, adults have used the Q-SOFA score, a quick sepsis related organ failure assessment.
-Typically, this adult score has performed poorly in children.
-Enitan Carroll’s group have looked at a modified Q-SOFA score called the LQ-SOFA score (L for Liverpool), modified to predict critical care admission rather than sepsis.
-Critical care admission is a more common outcome than sepsis, particularly relevant because this helps us understand which children are at risk of deterioration.
-The modified score, is made up of four simple, straightforward criteria, including capillary refill, AVPU (that’s Alert, Verbal, only to Pain or Unresponsive), heart rate and respiratory rate, purposefully not including blood pressure, making this quick and easy to use as a screening tool.
+Critical care admission is a more common outcome than sepsis, which is particularly relevant because this helps us understand which children are at risk of deterioration.
+The modified score is made up of four simple, straightforward criteria, including capillary refill, AVPU (that’s Alert, Verbal, only to Pain or Unresponsive), heart rate and respiratory rate, purposefully not including blood pressure, making this quick and easy to use as a screening tool.
 But what did they find?
-Carroll’s group compared five different scores that could help us predict sepsis or deterioration: lactate, CRP, adult Q-SOFA, NICE and LQ-SOFA.
-Lactate performed the least well, CRP and Q-SOFA a little bit better, NICE high-risk criteria better again, but best of all was the LQ-SOFA score.

 This work suggests that there are more sensitive tools out there, but these need to be combined with some way of de-escalating children who trigger because most of these children have a SIRS response from a self-limiting viral infection and not sepsis.
 De-escalation is usually done by ‘a senior review,’ with the intention of differentiating the hot and bothered child who has a viral infection from early sepsis.